 Registered attorneys who wish to enter a new pro hac vice appearance must file electronically the motion/application for pro hac vice and supporting documentation, a scanned, .pdf copy of the original Certificate of Good Standing, and any other document(s) to be filed in the case.
-The attorney must also submit the pro hac vice admission fee at that time by calling the Clerk's Office to pay by credit card over the telephone.
+If you e-file your new application, please contact the Attorney Admissions Clerk telephonically at 602-322-7106 to receive payment instructions.